Omolara295/Sales-Analysis-on-Numeridex-Supermarket/README.md

 ## Objectives
 The objectives of this project are:
-1. To analyze overall sales performance across different product categories, cities, and branches to identify key revenue drivers.
+* To analyze overall sales performance across different product categories, cities, and branches to identify key revenue drivers.
-2. To evaluate customer distribution and purchasing behavior based on customer type, gender, and payment method.
+* To evaluate customer distribution and purchasing behavior based on customer type, gender, and payment method.
-3. To monitor monthly sales trends in order to identify peak and low-performing periods.
+* To monitor monthly sales trends in order to identify peak and low-performing periods.
- 4. To assess product category performance by comparing total sales and average unit prices across cities.
+* To assess product category performance by comparing total sales and average unit prices across cities
-5. To measure customer engagement and satisfaction levels through the average rating metric.
+* To measure customer engagement and satisfaction levels through the average rating metric.
-6. To understand branch-level performance and how customer type influences sales within each branch.
+* To understand branch-level performance and how customer type influences sales within each branch.
-7. To identify actionable insights that can guide business strategies, improve sales efficiency, and enhance customer experience.
+* To identify actionable insights that can guide business strategies, improve sales efficiency, and enhance customer experience.

 ## Insights and Interpretation
 • Health & Beauty, Sports & Travel, and Food & Beverages are the top-performing product categories, driving the majority of sales revenue.